MPLLang/mpl/README.md

 ### Requirements

-MPL has primarily been tested on Linux with x86-64.
-Preliminary support for Mac has been implemented but not yet thoroughly tested.
-If you are installing on Mac, you'll need to install manually from source (not through `mpl-switch`).
+MPL has primarily been tested on x86-64 Linux.
+Preliminary support for ARM-based Macs has been implemented but not yet thoroughly tested.
-Instructions are below.

 The following software is required.
  * [GCC](http://gcc.gnu.org)